20 Worst Tourist Traps in Michigan

 Sleeping Bear Dunes Climb

-The Dune Climb attracts families expecting a fun beach activity.
+The Dune Climb attracts families expecting a fun outdoor activity.
 This 200-foot sand dune looks manageable from the parking lot.

-Climbing up takes 20-30 minutes of exhausting effort in loose sand.
-Coming down is treacherous and hard on knees.
+Climbing up takes 20-30 minutes of effort in loose sand.
+Coming back down is steep and can be tough on the knees.

-Why It’s On This List: Park rangers estimate 80% of climbers don’t reach the top, and many families leave frustrated and exhausted.
+Why It’s On This List: Park rangers estimate 80% of climbers don’t reach the top, and many families leave more worn out than they expected.

 14. Michigan’s Adventure